Mommy-Of-Light/ghd-python/README.md

 #### Operating System

-Works on Linux, macOS, or Windows (Windows 10/11 with WSL2 preferred for Docker).
+Works on  Windows (Windows 10/11 with WSL2 preferred for Docker).

 ---